-The chief executive officer (CEO) position is the highest-level C-suite role in a company and the highest paid.
+The chief executive officer (CEO) role is the highest-level C-suite role in a company and the highest paid.
 CEOs are responsible for maximizing business value by setting the vision, long-term goals, framework, and direction of the organization.

 Day-to-day responsibilities for CEOs vary according to factors such as the size of a company and the industry in which the company operates.
-The larger the company, the more likely the CEO will devote significant amounts of time to developing long-term strategy.
+The larger the company, the more likely the CEO will devote significant amounts of time to developing a long-term strategy.
 CEOs at publicly traded companies must answer to boards of directors and work to maximize return on investment for their shareholders.
 In small to medium-sized companies, CEOs may involve themselves more extensively in the daily work of running the business.

 CEOs bear responsibility for the success or failure of their companies.
 They make crucial business decisions.
 Successful CEOs typically exhibit strong competencies in these two key areas:

 As for education, many CEOs have a business-related degree, often an MBA.
 However, educational backgrounds for CEOs can vary by industry.
 For example, a CEO of a hospital may have an advanced degree in a field of medicine or healthcare administration.
-Some technology CEOs have programming or engineering backgrounds while some private equity CEOs may have backgrounds in the financial services industry.
+Similarly, some technology CEOs have programming or engineering backgrounds while some private equity CEOs may have backgrounds in the financial services industry.

 CEO salary ranges may vary according to company size and whether it is public or private.
 For example, private equity CEO compensation can be a lot different than the salary of a sports and entertainment CEO.
-The median annual salary for CEOs is about $156,000, according to PayScale data as of March 2020.
+The median annual salary for CEOs is about $156,000, as of March 2020.